Porcelain painting "Yum-Yum" inspired by Conrad Kiesel

 Description

 A rectangular porcelain plaque depicting a young elegant woman as "Yum-Yum," a character from the premiere of the opera "The Mikado" (1885) by William Schwenck Gilbert and Arthur Sullivan.
-She is dressed in a turquoise, richly decorated kimono with a wide white obi against a dark brown background, holding an open fan above her head with both hands.
-The fragment is executed in polychrome painting mastery.
-Signed "Wagner" at the lower right.
+She is dressed in a turquoise, richly decorated kimono with a wide white obi against a dark brown background, holding an open fan behind her head with both hands.
+The piece is executed in the technique of polychrome painting.
+At the lower right is the signature "Wagner."
 Plaque number 237-158.
-On the reverse side is a black seal of the coat of arms of the noble von Bassewitz family from Mecklenburg.
-A carved rococo-style frame with velvet lining.
-The plaque bears a scepter mark and a KPM mark.
-Plaque size: 23.5 cm x 16 cm, frame size: 40 cm x 33 cm.
-See Neuwirth, Porcelain Painting, Volume 2, page 329ff.
+On the reverse is a black seal of the coat of arms of the noble von Bassewitz family from Mecklenburg.
+A carved rococo-style frame with velvet trim.
+The plaque bears a scepter mark and KPM mark.
+Plaque size: 23.5 cm x 16 cm, frame: 40 cm x 33 cm.
+See Neuwirth, Porcelain Painting, Volume 2, p.
+329 ff.
 Presumably from the family collection of Joachim Adolf von Bassewitz (1859-1918), Rear Admiral of the Imperial Navy.
-Porcelain tile with a masterfully executed depiction of Yum-Yum, a character from the opera "The Mikado" by Gilbert and Sullivan.
+A porcelain plaque with a masterfully executed depiction of Yum-Yum, a character from Gilbert and Sullivan's opera "The Mikado."
 Signed "Wagner."
-On the reverse side, there is a seal of the coat of arms of the noble von Bassewitz family.
+On the reverse is a seal of the noble von Bassewitz family coat of arms.
 Scepter mark and KPM mark.
 Framed.
 KPM-Berlin.
 Late 19th century.

 Lot No. 14320